shudiwsh2009/Alienware_R7_Hackintosh/README.md

 - Graphics
   - Sapphire Radeon PULSE RX 5500 XT 8GB GDDR6 (driver-free)
   - NVIDIA&#174; GeForce&#174; GTX 1080 Ti 11GB GDDR5X (not supported since 10.13.6)
-- Disk: Samsung SSD 860 EVO 500G (SATA3.0, cause the only m.2 slot in motherboard is used by original TOSHIBA 256GB SSD, where Windows 10 locates)
+- Disk: Samsung SSD 860 EVO 500G (SATA3.0, cause the only m.2 slot in motherboard is used by original TOSHIBA 256GB SSD, where Windows 11 locates)
 - Wireless/Bluetooth: DW1820A (replace original DW1820 with this)
 - OS: macOS Catalina 10.15.7 (19H2)

 # Clover Bootloader

 - Version: Release v5.0 r5121
+- Tested OS: macOS Catalina 10.15.7 (19H2)
 - Keep the least necessary drivers and kexts
   - Drivers are all from Clover bootloader release package
   - Kexts are up to date and version number is shown in the filename